koendv/liteos-bluepillplus/README.md

 ### usb device

 The GD32F303 usb hardware seems register-compatible with STM32F103.
-The usb stack used is [libusb_stm32](https://github.com/dmitrystu/libusb_stm32), configured for STM32F103.
+The usb stack used is [libusb_stm32](https://github.com/dmitrystu/libusb_stm32), configuration is same as for STM32F103.

 ## Compiling